raynamharris/LTCC-BIO103/index.md

 - Classify elements of the innate and adaptive immune systems
 - Explain how animal cells recognize invading microbes
 - Defend the use of vaccines to protect against infectious diseases
+- Discuss experiments to test socio-economic and biomedically relevant factors that influence immune system function

 ## Pre-Lesson Question